Zuehlke/software-engineering-corner/src/articles/react-context-nextjs-locale-switcher/index.md

 - If the layout would render first, the store it passes to the locale switcher will stay empty, because it won't rerender after the page renders and sets the value in the store
 - Even if the layout would render after the page, it won't rerender on a navigation to a page sharing the same layout, so data will get stale

-3. **Server components have no reactive mechanism**
+1. **Server components have no reactive mechanism**

 Server components run once per request.
 They don’t subscribe to updates, and they don’t react to mutations the way React client state does.
 Even more strict: Once a server component has rendered, it’s immutable for the duration of that navigation.

-4. **Nanostores stores are not scoped to a single render cycle**
+1. **Nanostores stores are not scoped to a single render cycle**

 This was a small caveat in the face of the other, more fundamental problems we ran into with trying to solve this with server side stores, but it was still a core problem: Nanostores stores are not isolated to a single render cycle by default.
-They are global in the sense of that they are tied to the life cycle of the node process running the Next.js server, so you definitely run the risk of leaking data between different render cycles and requests, but also between different users.
+They are global in the sense that they are tied to the life cycle of the node process running the Next.js server, so you definitely run the risk of leaking data between different render cycles and requests, but also between different users.
 A problem when trying to store localized data, definitely a problem when trying to store user data globally on the server.

 Now you may ask yourself:

-# What about React Server Context
+### What about React Server Context?

 React originally experimented with Server Contexts as a mechanism for sharing request-scoped values across server components without prop drilling.
 However, the feature was ultimately removed before leaving the experimental stage.